 These are simple steps that may actually take a lot of practice but will go a very long way in the quest to rid yourself of anxiety.

-Now, taking action is another thing that will help, especially when it is action aimed at fighting anxiety, both being proactive and reactive.
+Now, taking action is another thing that will help, especially when it is action aimed at fighting anxiety disorder, both being proactive and reactive.
 These can include:

 - Slow, deep breathing or some thoughtful breathing technique